vipinpal70/Number-shifting-Game-in-c/README.md

 # Number-shifting-Game-in-c

-This is a mini game developed in c language for Linux environment.
+This is a mini game developed in c language for Windows environment.

 There is a 4 by 4 matrix , 15 numbers in the range from 1 to 15 are randomly filled in the given 4 by 4 matrix, and 1 position is empty.So you can move numbers to empty position ONLY 1 at time.
 For each valid move your total number of given moves will decease by 1.
 Initially you are provided 400 move.So you have to win within this move.